mylee16/cv-magic-trick/README.md

 # cv-magic-trick

-A simple weekend project, using Semantics Segmentation to make the class "Human" disappear, while everything remains.
+A simple weekend project, using Semantics Segmentation to make the class "Human" disappears, while everything remains.

-Instructions:
+## Method
+From the output of Deeplabv3 semantics segmentation algorithm, we find the location of "class 15 - People", and convert them to the background pixels that we take before hand in `img/` folder, and output it onto webcam stream.

+## Instructions
 - `pip install -r requirements.txt` to install the required packages
 - `git clone https://github.com/bonlime/keras-deeplab-v3-plus.git` to clone deeplab v3 code base
 - Rename the folder `keras-deeplab-v3-plus` to just `deeplab`